anandaa033/Project/WebApplication/README.md

   - Development of a group-based points of interest recommendation system using content-based filtering methods for the recommendations.
   - Utilized: HTML, CSS, PHP, JavaScript and MySQL Database.
   - Use a web server to display the web application.
-  - Display the store locations with Google Maps API. /n https://github.com/anandaa033/BarHopper.git
+  - Display the store locations with Google Maps API.
+\n
+ https://github.com/anandaa033/BarHopper.git

 # React Native